 - Home Loans – loans for up to 7 years, for owner-occupiers or investors of residential property

-- Business Property Loans – loans for up to 2 years, typically for investors or developers to buy land and construct residential property
+- Construction Loans – loans for up to 2 years, typically for investors or developers to buy land and construct residential property

 - 1 year Personal Loans – loans for homeowners to fund renovations or significant purchases for their home

 - 2-3 year Personal Loans – loans for debt consolidation, purchasing a vehicle, or personal purposes

 - 5-7 year Personal Loans – loans for debt consolidation, purchasing a vehicle, or even funding a house deposit through Squirrel’s “Launchpad” product